Don’t want to read 1,000s of words on how to make a winning bid on UpWork? I got you. Listen to the podcast instead. Or you can watch the video.

 I’ve talked about this in another post of mine.

 But, the general idea is that not every project is created equal.
 Some projects are worth your time and some aren’t.
+And, as we’ve seen with the Marketing Statistics on your profile, Upwork is actually tracking how many projects you bid on verses how many you win.

 The key is figuring out which ones are good for you and which ones you should pass up.